Free Delivery In Ireland and UK*. Only $35 To The USA!

 How To Choose The Right Balance Bike For Your Child

-Unlike normal kids bikes, balance bikes are sized based on leg inseam length rather than wheel or frame size.
+Unlike normal kids bikes, balance bike sizing is based on leg inseam length rather than wheel or frame size.
 Your child should be able to have their feet flat on the ground while sitting on the saddle.
 To check if the bike is a good size, measure your child’s inseam, with shoes on.
 This should be the same or slightly longer than the minimum saddle height of the bike.
 If your little one’s inseam is longer than the maximum saddle height of the bike, you need to choose a bigger bike!
 Your child should be able to reach the handlebars comfortably with their torso leaning slightly forwards.
 Balance bikes with a longer arm reach will allow your child to go faster and maintain a more aggressive, forward leaning stance on the bike.
 If the bike is more upright (like a Dutch Bike), it will be okay for shorter distances but more difficult to propel the bike forward.

 In order for your child to push the bike easily, the bike should be as light as possible.
 The frames on kids balance bikes are usually made from aluminium alloy, steel, wood or plastic.
 The best material for balance bikes is aluminium alloy as it’s rust proof, and is much lighter than steel.
 Wood balance bikes can look cute, but don’t come with brakes.
 Look out for those using marine plywood as this will not warp and delaminate when wet, unlike the cheaper bikes made of standard plywood.